Best practices for Shadow Copies of Shared Folders

-Select a storage area on a disk that is not being shadow copied.
-Using a separate volume on another disk eliminates the possibility that high I/O load will cause shadow copies to be deleted and provides better performance.
+Select a storage area on a volume that is not being shadow copied.
+Using a separate volume on another disk provides two advantages.
+First, it eliminates the possibility that high I/O load will cause shadow copies to be deleted.
+Second, this configuration provides better performance.
 This is the recommended configuration for heavily used file servers.
-For failover clusters, this configuration also requires that the original volume and storage volume belong to the same cluster resource group.

-Consider how your clients will use a shared resource before you enable Shadow Copies of Shared Folders and set scheduling options.
+Consider how your clients will be using a shared resource before you enable Shadow Copies of Shared Folders and set scheduling options.

 Adjust the shadow copy schedule to fit the work patterns of your clients.